 - The class schedule for the Spring is not yet available, so we ask you to guess which course you would like to use to complete your requirements if you have more than just the thesis course to complete.
 If the course you guess will be offered does not end up being offered next semester, you would then find an appropriate course to enroll in and submit an ATC substitution form on the Grad Forms website to amend the course list.

 - If you are using any coursework towards your degree, as approved by your faculty advisor, you will need to fill out an ATC substitution which you can do by following these procedures; DocuSign.

 - Your graduate advisor should be a tenured professor of your choosing, and this signature is usually given by your thesis chairperson.
 We do not assign advisors, rather encourage you to reach out to a faculty member you would like to work with in your genre.
-Tenure track faculty are on the top of the office hours page, or anyone with professor in their title on the people page, with the exception of Tonya Foster who will not yet be reading thesis until Fall 2022.
+Tenure track faculty are on the top of the office hours page, or anyone with professor in their title on the people page.

 - Once you have the form completed, follow the submission guidelines for processing and approval available on the Advancement to Candidacy Substitution Submission website.

 Please note that completion of these forms does not automatically enroll you in your C W 893 Thesis course.
 Please request a class number and a permit number from your thesis chairperson when registration begins for the semester of your thesis enrollment.